Xunnamius/acquire-port/README.md

 $ gatsby develop -p `get-clean-port proj2` # port B

 # Project 3
-$ node expressapp.js -p `npx get-clean-port proj3` # Or don't install GNP at all!
+$ node expressapp.js -p `npx get-clean-port proj3` # Or don't install GCP at all!

 # A week later, starting a new project...
 # Project 4